awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 ## Configure Support for Over\-the\-Air Updates<a name="hardware-security-ota-updates"></a>

-To enable over\-the\-air \(OTA\) updates of the AWS IoT Greengrass core core software when using hardware security, you must install the OpenSC libp11 [PKCS\#11 wrapper library](https://github.com/OpenSC/libp11) and edit the Greengrass configuration file\.
+To enable over\-the\-air \(OTA\) updates of the AWS IoT Greengrass Core software when using hardware security, you must install the OpenSC libp11 [PKCS\#11 wrapper library](https://github.com/OpenSC/libp11) and edit the Greengrass configuration file\.
 For more information about OTA updates, see [OTA Updates of AWS IoT Greengrass Core Software](core-ota-update.md)\.

 1. Stop the AWS Greengrass daemon\.